 The Distinguished Alumnus/a Award is bestowed annually upon an extraordinary Claremont School of Theology graduate at Alumni/ae and Friends Day.
-It is given to someone who is an agent of transformation and healing in the church, their local communities, schools, non-profit institutions, and the world at large, who is working to bring peaceful coexistence and collaboration with other cultures and religions, or other endeavors that embody the mission and values of CST.
-This year's Distinguished Alumnus Award recipient is Larry Hixon ThM '59.
+This alumnus/a should be living the mission and values of CST; being agents of transformation and healing in churches, local communities, schools, non-profit institutions and the world at large.
+They are working to bring peaceful coexistence and collaboration with other cultures and religions.

 Rev. Larry W. Hixon, Th.M. ’59

 After graduating seminary in 1959, Larry served as the Associated Pastor at Pasadena Christian Church before his calling to lead in the Bella Vista/Eastmont Parish.
 Just one year after starting in his new parish, Larry developed a community center whose purpose was to serve the needs of the Hispanic community in Eastmont.
 The community center became a hub of ministry to and with the people living in the area, offering tutoring, family counseling, language classes, boys and girls clubs, and the site of a Headstart program.
 Larry successfully launched Eastmont as an effective community center that today, forty years later, is continuing its vibrant ministry in East Los Angeles.